 Virginia WWI and WWII Commemoration Commission

-In addition to hundreds of programs that are being conducted by museums and local partners across the state, the Virginia World War I and World War II Commission is planning a number of events to mark the 100th anniversary of World War I and the 75th anniversary of World War II.
-The Commission was created by the General Assembly and is guided by its purpose to:
+In addition to hundreds of programs that were being conducted by museums and local partners across the state, the Virginia World War I and World War II Commission planned a number of events and programs to mark the 100th anniversary of World War I and the 75th anniversary of World War II.
+The Commission, created by the General Assembly, was guided by its purpose to:

 HONOR OUR VETERANS - whose sacrifices can never be forgotten.
 When we remember yesterday's veterans we communicate to today's service members that they won't be forgotten.